grijjy/DelphiGoogleSignIn/README.md

 ![](http://i.imgur.com/W9Hh6yH.png)

 If you loose the token for some reason, you must revoke it and the user will be prompted to consent again.
-The token you must revoke is the special access_token value that is returned from the call to the token_info endpoint.
+The token you must revoke is the special access_token value that is returned from the call to the tokeninfo endpoint.

 ## Obtaining an OAuth/2 token
-Now that you have a valid Refresh token, you simply call the token endpoint with a grant_type of refresh_token to request an updated OAuth/2 access token.
+Now that you have a valid Refresh token, you simply [call the token endpoint with a grant_type of refresh_token](https://developers.google.com/identity/sign-in/web/server-side-flow) to request an updated OAuth/2 access token.

 This is the token you will use to make Google API calls.